Skip to main content

 • LiteLLM -- unified API for 100+ providers

-• LlamaIndex -- decorator or context manager
+• LlamaIndex -- auto-instrumentation or decorators

-• CrewAI -- decorator or context manager
+• CrewAI -- auto-instrumentation or decorators

 • Any Python code -- if it runs Python, you can observe it